decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-22-three-round-BFT.md

 ### Acknowledgments

 Many thanks to our co-authors Ling Ren and Zhuolun Xiang.
 Thank you, Samuel Laferriere for inspiring us to write this post.
+Thank you, Adan Irshead for the drawings.

 Please leave comments on [X](...)